paul-gauthier/entangled-pair-quantum-eraser/README.md

 The results also demonstrate that such "quantum erasing" is purely a post-selection effect.
-Interference fringes are only visible in the coincident detections of both the erased idler photon and the signal at the MZI exit.
+Interference fringes are only visible in the coincident detections of both the erased photon and the entangled photon exiting the MZI.

 ![fig.png](fig.png)